grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

    done
    ```

    After you confirm that the rewrite is working as expected via `--dry-run`, apply the changes with the `--no-dry-run` flag.
-Remember to include `--delete-blocks, otherwise the original blocks will not be marked for deletion.
+Remember to include `--delete-blocks`, otherwise the original blocks will not be marked for deletion.

    ```bash
    # Rewrite the blocks with external labels and mark the original blocks for deletion.